Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

-The oldest tennis tournament in the world, and regarded by many as the most prestigious, The Championships, Wimbledon hasbeen held at the All England Club in Wimbledon, London, since 1877 and is played on outdoor grass courts.
-Wimbledon traditions include a strict dress code for competitors and Royal patronage and the serving of strawberries and cream.
-There are three main courts for the tournament: Centre Court, First Court and Second Court (also known as the "Graveyard of Champions" because many highly seeded players were eliminated there during early rounds over the years, including Ilie Năstase, John McEnroe, Boris Becker, Andre Agassi, Pete Sampras, Martina Hingis, Venus Williams, Serena Williams and Maria Sharapova.
+Anyone for tennis?
+The oldest tennis tournament in the world, and regarded by many as the most prestigious, The Championships, Wimbledon, has been held at the All England Club in Wimbledon, London, since 1877 and is played on outdoor grass courts.
+Wimbledon traditions include a strict dress code for competitors, Royal patronage, and the serving of strawberries and cream!
+Of the three main courts in the tournament, Centre Court, First Court, and Second Court, Second Court is known as the "Graveyard of Champions"!
+Many highly seeded players have been eliminated there during early rounds over the years on this court, including Ilie Năstase, John McEnroe, Boris Becker, Andre Agassi, Pete Sampras, Martina Hingis, Venus Williams, Serena Williams and Maria Sharapova.
 This year Wimbledon runs from June 28th to July 11th.
 Game.
 Set.
 Match! 🎾🎾🎾

 The Championships, commonly known as Wimbledon, is the oldest tennis tournament in the world and one of the most prestigious.
 It has been held at the All England Club in Wimbledon, London since 1877.